Video? You mean vide-“oh, you DEFINITELY need to be using this for your business!”

 Turn key moments into a video series

 Want to make your video content go even further?
 One great way to do this is with a video series!
-Many video tools like TikTok or IGTV allow you to create ‘playlists.’
+Many video tools like TikTok allow you to create ‘playlists.’
 This means you could take a few different snippets from one longer video and turn them into a themed series of videos.

 Make a carousel graphic with key points